Dimensions & patternsPattern ArchetypesThe Recovery Arc

 The Recovery Arc

 Coming out of a hard period.
-The strength is the foothold.
+Something held.

 Multiple dimensions are low but one dimension stands out as notably strong.
 This pattern tends to appear when someone is coming out of a genuinely hard period rather than in a steady-state struggle.
 The strength is real — and it is the foothold for what comes next.
 In some people the strong dimension is relationships: they went through something hard but the people around them held.
 In others it is purpose — the direction survived even when everything else didn't.
 In others still it is soul and inner life: a deep internal anchor that held firm while the external world came apart.
 The pattern matters because it tells a story not just of damage but of resilience — something survived, and that something is the foundation for everything that follows.